 You can finish in 2:30 or you can finish in 7:00 and you have accomplished the same thing.
 Everyone is welcome to push their personal limits and test themselves against what they think they can do.

 We are just as worthy, we just take longer.

 The Boston Marathon turns this idea on its head.

 You need to be a successful marathoner to run Boston.
 And ‘success’ is measured by a single number: your finish time.

 Slow runners are not welcome.

 First timers are not welcome.

 I am not welcome.

-I have run 26 marathons, and I have accomplished every running goal that I have set out for myself, but that is not enough for Boston.
+I have run 26 marathons, and I’ve accomplished every running goal I’ve set out for myself, but that is not enough for Boston.